ricsxn/DockerDialogsToolkit/README.md

 ## `ddt`
 This is the main component of the ToolKit which collects all functions that manage docker containers using Dialog Boxes.
-Below the list of possible commands:
+Below the list of possible commands divided by topics:

+**Containers**
  + `ddt_sel` Select a docker container from the list of all available containers.
 This command can be used in conjunction with `dtk` defined functions
  + `ddt_con` Open a bash terminal against the selected docker container
  + `ddt_restart` Restart  a selected container